 Patients with pseudocysts have a history of acute or chronic pancreatitis (or risk factors for these) or trauma.

 Signs and symptoms: Abdominal discomfort, tenderness, or acute pain.
 In some patients nausea, vomiting, loss of appetite, progressive weight loss, fever.
 Patients may have palpable epigastric or abdominal mass.
 Presenting signs and symptoms may already result from complications (see Complications, below).
 Small cysts may be asymptomatic.
 Within 6 to 12 weeks of the onset of acute pancreatitis, up to 80% of postinflammatory fluid collections are spontaneously reabsorbed.
-However, the likelihood of reabsorption is lower in the case of multiple collections; large collections (≥4 cm); collections located in the pancreatic tail; thick-walled collections; collections communicating with the pancreatic duct; collections enlarging in the course of follow-up; collections with concomitant stenosis of the proximal pancreatic duct; collections caused by biliary or postsurgical acute pancreatitis or chronic pancreatitis due to alcohol abuse.
+However, the likelihood of reabsorption is lower in the case of multiple collections; large collections (≥4 cm); collections located in the pancreatic tail; thick-walled collections; collections communicating with the pancreatic duct; collections enlarging in the course of follow-up; collections with concomitant stenosis of the proximal pancreatic duct; collections caused by biliary or postsurgical acute pancreatitis or chronic pancreatitis due to alcohol misuse.

 DiagnosisTop